Icon-Newsletter-smaller

 The number of miles or points to qualify for a business or first-class upgrade varies per airline.
 It also depends on your travel dates, place of origin, destination, and the cabin type you originally booked.

-How much is it to upgrade to business class with Philippine Airlines?
-Again, it depends on the route and the Service Class Upgrade (SCU), a Travel Award under the Mabuhay Miles program which grants a one-step upgrade to the next level of Service Class upon fulfilling certain conditions.[1]
+For example, let's say you want to know how many miles you need to get a PAL upgrade to business class.
+It depends on the route and the Service Class Upgrade (SCU), a Travel Award under the Mabuhay Miles program which grants a one-step upgrade to the next level of Service Class upon fulfilling certain conditions.[1]

-For example, if you’re flying from Manila to Macau, Hong Kong, or Taipei on Economy and wish to upgrade to Business Class, you'll need 12,000 Mabuhay Miles.
+• If you’re flying from Manila to Canton, Macau, Quanzhou, Taipei, Xiamen, or Hong Kong on Economy and wish to upgrade to Business Class, you'll need 12,000 Mabuhay Miles.

-If you're headed to Singapore, Bangkok, or Osaka, upgrading from Economy to Business Class will require 15,000 Mabuhay Miles.
+• If you're headed to Fukuoka, Hanoi, Ho Chi Minh, Phnom Penh, Shanghai, Singapore, or Bangkok, upgrading from Economy to Business Class will require 15,000 Mabuhay Miles.

-For long-haul flights to the U.S. or Canada, you'll need at least 40,000 Mabuhay Miles to upgrade to business class.[2]
+• For long-haul flights to London, Los Angeles, San Francisco, or Vancaouver, you'll need at least 40,000 Mabuhay Miles to upgrade to business class.[2]

-how to upgrade to first class - check aircraft and cabin layout
+how to get free upgrade to business class - check aircraft and cabin layout

 When booking your flight, you’ll see what aircraft you’ll be flying on and the cabin’s layout.
-It has more business and first-class seats if it’s a wide-body aircraft like the Boeing 777 Dreamliner.
-Thus, these aircraft types most likely contain more unbooked or unoccupied seats in these sections.
+If it’s a wide-body aircraft like the Boeing 777 Dreamliner, it offers more business and first-class seats.
+Thus, these aircraft types most likely contain more unbooked or unoccupied seats in such sections.

 A few hours before your departure, log in to the airline’s website like you’re booking the same flight again.
 From there, you can see how many seats are still available in the business and first-class cabins.
 The more unbooked seats, the bigger your chance of getting a seat upgrade.